Hurricane Dorian: Bahamas Abaco Islands 'decimated' | DW | 03.09.2019

 Florida and the Carolinas on alert

-Dorian center is forecasted to then move near or over the coast of South and North Carolina Thursday through Friday morning, the NHC said.
+Dorian's center is forecast to then move near or over the coast of South and North Carolina Thursday through Friday morning, the NHC said.

 The governors of Florida, Georgia and South Carolina have ordered mandatory evacuations of their states' coastal areas as of noon Monday.
 Georgia Governor Brian Kemp told reporters Monday in ocean-side Savannah: "This is not one to play with."